iqbalkang/iqbal-kang-225-around-the-world/README.md

 Technologies used in the project:

 *   React for the front-end user interface
-*   Redux store for states management
+*   Redux store for state management
 *   Tailwind for efficient and scalable styling
 *   PostgreSQL for the database management
 *   NodeJs and Express for the back-end API development